 This results in 16 unique trial conditions, which each have 5 visual scene examples associated with them.
 This amounts to a total of 80 trials in our demo experiment and should be sufficient to observe a meaningful effect.

 In feature search trials it is enough to spot one of the target’s characteristics (either red colour, or triangle shape) to distinguish it from the distractors.
-In conjunction trials, one must look for the combination of red color and triangle shape, as there are other red and triangular distractors around.
+Conversely, in conjunction trials, one must look for the combination of red color and triangle shape, as there are other red and triangular distractors around.

-In each trial we measure if the participant correctly indicated whether the target was among the distractors (accuracy), and how quickly they did so (response time).
+Fore each trial we measure if the participant correctly indicated whether the target was among the distractors (accuracy), and how quickly they did so (response time).

 Run this experiment in Testable from our ready-made template